elonafoobar/elonafoobar/doc/topics/README.md

 ### Module requires

 ```
-local Map = Elona.require("Map")
+local Map = require("game.Map")
-local Enums = Elona.require("Enums")
+local Enums = require("game.Enums")
-local Event = Elona.require("Event")
+local Event = require("game.Event")
-local Rand = Elona.require("Rand")
+local Rand = require("game.Rand")
 ```

 At the top, we have some defines.
-All modules related to the core API can be obtained by using `Elona.require`.
+All modules related to the core API can be obtained by using `require`.

 ### Grid setup